syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/ViewMode.md

 N> The view modes can be switched by clicking the Header Text in MonthView or by selecting a month in YearView

 ### Hide trailing and leading dates

-The `SfCalendar` allows you to hide the days of the next month and previous month in the calendar to enhance the appearance of the calendar.
+The `SfCalendar` allows you hide the days of the next month and previous month in calendar to enhance the appearance.
+This can be achieved by enabling the `ShowLeadingAndTrailingDays` property.
+The following code demonstrates how to hide the leading and trailing dates in calendar.The `SfCalendar` allows you to hide the days of the next month and previous month in the calendar to enhance the appearance of the calendar.
 This can be achieved by enabling the `ShowLeadingAndTrailingDays` property.
 The following code illustrates how to hide the leading and trailing dates in the calendar,

 {% tabs %}